Where is Estleman, anyway?

 His favorite writers -- and those who have inspired his work -- include Jack London, Edgar Allan Poe, W. Somerset Maugham, Ernest Hemingway, Raymond Chandler, and Edith Wharton.

 A sought-after speaker and a veteran journalist of police-beat news, Estleman graduated from Eastern Michigan University in 1974 with a Bachelor of Arts degree in English Literature and Journalism.
 On April 27, 2002, EMU presented him with an honorary doctorate in letters.
 He left the job market in 1980 to write full time.
-He lives in Michigan and is married to writer Deborah Morgan.
+He lives in Michigan.

 Return to index: CLICK